opentracing-contrib/csharp-decorators/README.md

 using OpenTracing.Contrib.Decorators;
 ```

-Build some decorators around your existing tracer
+Build some additional behavior using method hooks
 ```csharp
 // TODO
 ```